-Ground Floor Plan

 Primary Considerations A small one-bedroom or efficiency studio is typically all that can be accommodated in a free-standing garage, unless the footprint is expanded (see "Variations").
-Historic Preservation: Changing the front of the garage to install the swing door will create a change visible from the street.
-Historic preservation review may also be required if the building is identified as historically significant or potentially significant as described in Chapter Two.
-Exiting & Fire Ratings: If there is no access to the street, compliance with the emergency egress opening requirements may dictate that the sleeping space be located with direct access to the sidewalk, (ather than to the rear yard as shown in our example) unless the yard is deep enough to provide a safe refuge (typically over 25' from the building).
+Design & Preservation: Changing the front of the garage to install the swing door will create a change visible from the street.
+Historic preservation review may be required if the building is identified as historically significant or potentially significant as described in Section Two.
+However, as noted, these changes are common when converting a space into a residential use.

+Exiting & Fire Ratings: If there is no access to the street, compliance with the emergency egress opening requirements may dictate that the sleeping space be located with direct access to the sidewalk, (rather than to the rear yard as shown in our example) unless the yard is deep enough to provide a safe refuge (typically over 25' from the building).
 Since these are two separate buildings on the same property, the fire-rating requirements of the walls between the primary residence and the garage/dwelling unit need to be reviewed as part of the pre-application meeting.

-Fire Sprinklers: The common fire protection systems reviewed in Section Two, including fire sprinklers, will be required in the new dwelling unit.
-Front Setback Variance: In some cases the front of the garage may be built over the front property line.
-If you do any work on the existing building, you will have to obtain a variance.
-You can get additional information about variances from the Planning Department's website or by contacting the Planning Information Center.
+Fire Sprinklers: The common fire protection systems reviewed in Section Two, including fire sprinklers, may be required in the new dwelling unit.
 VARIATIONS Studio Unit or Footprint Expansion In the case of having no rear yard access and/or a very small building footprint, an efficiency studio may be the best option.
-If you have space to expand, you may want to consider enlarging the the existing building.
+If you have space to expand, you may want to consider enlarging the existing building.
 Read the sections on Setbacks, Neighborhood Notification and Historic Preservation in Chapter Two to understand what an expansion would involve.

+Carriage House Variation

 Carriage House

-Rather than replacing the parking space with a unit, it is not uncommon to see a small unit placed on top of a free-standing garage.
+Rather than replacing the parking space with a unit, it is not uncommon to see a small unit placed on top of a freestanding garage.
 A small exterior staircase typically provides access to the rear of the carriage unit.

-Carriage House Variation